 - Gain visual access to every angle.

-- Eliminate guesswork in measuring and positioning implants.
+- Eliminate guesswork in measuring and positioning dental implants.

-- Analyze nerve, sinus, and roots positions before surgery.
+- Analyze nerve, sinus, and root positions before surgery.

 - Determine best treatment options.

 3D imaging is a state-of-the-art tool that is not only effective in aiding our doctors to perform their best work, but it significantly improves our patients’ experience as well.
 Our 3D imaging system is:

 Health and Safety Benefits of 3D Imaging